 Once you have filled in all the required information, click "Save."
 The source will now appear in the source list, filtered by the date you provided.

-You can easily locate it by the title you assigned, such as "1897, William Peak Elected Night Patrolman."
+You can quickly locate it by your assigned title, such as "1897, William Peak Elected Night Patrolman."

 Using a Digital Image for a Source

-If you have a digital version of your source, such as a photo, newspaper clipping, or personal history, you have two options.
-You can
+You have two options if you have a digital version of your source: a photo, newspaper clipping, or personal history.
+You can:

 This step allows you to enrich the source with visual content or additional documents related to your ancestor.